Antarctic and climate change

 We are New Zealand's top academic institution for Antarctic and climate change research and are a world leader in this vital field.

-Globally recognised for their expertise, many of our researchers have served as lead authors for the International Panel on Climate Change and played leadership roles on the Scientific Committee for Antarctic Research and World Climate Research Programme.
-Our scientists regularly advise the business sector and government agencies such as the Ministry for the Environment and the Treasury on climate change issues, and provide analysis and commentary for media.
+Many of our researchers are globally recognised for their expertise.
+They have served as lead authors for the International Panel on Climate Change and played leadership roles on the Scientific Committee for Antarctic Research and World Climate Research Programme.

 Contributing to climate science understanding